-Oktoberfest 2022 is right around the corner, and after two years of cancelled events, we are ready to sink some German beer.
+Oktoberfest 2023 is right around the corner, and we are ready to sink some German beer.
 And this year, the festival is back in full force with all the beer tents, parades and market stalls you could wish for.
 When it comes to planning your trip, we’ve done the research so that you don’t have to.

 The opening parade.